 2. Year-long Mentoring Partnerships:

-As well as support with standalone enquiries, the Network also seeks to establish a limited number of mentoring partnerships which will last for the longer period of one year.
-These partnerships will result from an annual call for applications (details to follow), and are intended for early-career academics within approximately 5 years post-viva who:
+As well as support with standalone enquiries, the Network also seeks to establish a limited number of mentoring partnerships for UK ECAs which will last for one year (in 2021, they will last from January to September).
+These partnerships will result from an annual call for applications, and are intended for early-career academics who are affected by precarity and either:

-- do not currently holding an academic position;
+- do not currently hold an academic position;

-- are working in academia but have no access to mentoring or support from within their institution.
+- are working in academia in the UK but have no access to mentoring or support from within their institution.

 These partnerships will support the overall career development of the selected mentees through advice on matters such as honing future research plans, developing the content of an academic CV, managing teaching loads to enable research time, and shaping funding applications, as well as more practical support/feedback on the areas covered by this support network more generally.
 This partnership is likely to take the shape of monthly meetings – probably online or by telephone – in line with a plan of action agreed between the mentee and the mentor.